JulsIII/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.
     1. By itself, outside a function, in global scope, "this" refers to a "window object" within a function.
     2. When calling a function with a preceding period, "this" is the object before that period.
+Implicit.
     3. Within a constructer "this" refers to a specific instance of the object that is created by the constuctor function.
-    4. When Call and Apply methods are used, "this" is explicitly defined.
+    4. When Call and Apply methods are used, "this" is explicitly defined. .Bind

 5. Why do we need super() in an extended class?
-    To pass in the Attributes from the Parent Class.
+    To pass in the Methods from the Parent Class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions